NJUBroccoli/parallel_sort/README.md

 ---
 ### How to compile & run?
 - Since the project is build by Intellij IDEA, you can import it into your IJ or open it in IJ, and click `make project` or `run`.
-- I provide `ReadMe.txt` to describe the compiling and running command of the project.You can input `$bash ReadMe.txt`
+- I provide `ReadMe.txt` to describe the compiling and running command of the project.You can input `$ bash run.sh`

 ---